astropy/astropy/docs/models/models.rst

 models should subclass `~astropy.models.models.ParametricModel`.
 Parametric models can be linear or nonlinear in a regression analysis sense.

-All models provide a `__call__` method which performs the transformation in a purely mathematical way, i.e. the models are unitless.
-In addition, when possible the transformation is done using multiple parameter sets, `psets`.
+To evaluate a model, it is called like a function.
+When possible the transformation is done using multiple parameter sets, `psets`.
 The number of parameter sets is stored in an attribute `paramdim`.